vtex-apps/io-documentation/docs/en/Recipes/templates/creating-a-new-custom-page.md

 }
 ```

-Then, fill it out with the blocks that will set the desired layout:
+2. Fill it out with the blocks that will set the desired layout.
+For example:

 ```json
 {